Members visit free all year! Purchase and visit today.

 Exhibits with water features such as pools and streams were designed with the cats in mind.
 Tigers really enjoy swimming, so their exhibit has the deepest pools and most water.
 Jaguars use water to keep cool in the warmer months, so they have a shallow pool that's just right for wading.
 Most of the pools are recirculating and heated, which means they're resource efficient and can be used all year.

 The Zoo recycled the old Carnivora House as off-exhibit animal space and keeper work areas.
-The Zoo will offer special membership and behind-the-scenes programs here.
+The Zoo offers special membership and behind-the-scenes programs here.

 Stone from the site was recycled during construction, and reclaimed timber was used for viewing pavilions.
 The Zoo saved several trees from the previous landscaping.
 Trees that couldn't be saved became climbing structures for the cats.